-LAN 0973 and ENG 1013 are co-requisites, and must be taken simultaneously.
-LAN 0973 cannot be taken alone.
+Since LAN 0973 and ENG 1013 are co-requisites, they must be taken together.
 If a student successfully passes both LAN 0973 and ENG 1013 or successfully passes ENG 1013, but fails LAN 0973, the student may move on to ENG 1023.
-If a student successfully completes LAN 0973 with a C or better but fails ENG 1013, the student will be required to retake LAN 0973 and ENG 1013, or they have the option to retake the Accuplacer.
+LAN 0973 cannot be taken by itself.
+A student must earn a satisfactory grade in both courses during the same semester, or must repeat both courses.
+A student who wishes to withdraw from one course must withdraw from both.

 If required, MTH 0913 will be taken simultaneously with MTH 0873.
 Students cannot withdraw from MTH 0913 without withdrawing from MTH 0873.
 MTH 0893 will be taken simultaneously with MTH 1113.
 Students cannot withdraw from MTH 0893 without withdrawing from MTH 1113.

 Students are responsible for consulting course descriptions in the catalog for information about prerequisites and other course requirements.